 That register number was marked on a copy of the register entry which was given to the ship's owner.
 It formed part of the ship's papers and was proof that the vessel was a British registered ship.

-A further copy (transcript) of the register was sent to the Registry of Shipping and Seamen in London.
+A further copy (transcript) of the register was sent to the Board of Trade (aka Registry of Shipping and Seamen, RSS) in London.

 The port rotation number list was probably compiled from these transcripts.
 As each new transcript arrived, the clerks added details of the ship (name and register number) to the list of ships for that port and the new entry was allocated the next port rotation number.

 The port rotation numbers therefore go in step with the register entries back at the port.
-The numbers are not identical however, because the register numbers start at 1 again each year, the port rotation numbers carried on in sequence.
+Though the register numbers started at 1 again each year, the port rotation numbers carried on in sequence.